mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 5. Not Great
 6. Awful / The Worst

+## 2/22 Elvis Presley - Elvis Presley
+* 1st Listen:

 ## 2/21 Getz/ Gilberto - Stan Getz
-* 1st Listen:
+* 1st Listen: Pretty good

 This album is easy - it doesn't take multiple listens to get or enjoy.
 Is the pay-off less?
 Perhaps so.
 But when you're on-call, this refreshing album may be the best break in the week.